Module 2.3: GCP Compute Engine

 2. During a high-traffic event, one of the three VMs in your Managed Instance Group (MIG) runs out of memory and starts returning 502 Bad Gateway errors.
 The MIG is configured with an HTTP health check requiring 3 consecutive failures.
 Describe the exact sequence of events the MIG and load balancer will trigger to resolve this.

-As soon as the VM fails the health check three consecutive times, the load balancer instantly stops routing new user traffic to that specific VM to prevent further errors.
+As soon as the VM fails the health check three consecutive times, the load balancer stops routing new user traffic to that specific VM to prevent further errors.
 Concurrently, the MIG’s self-healing mechanism detects the unhealthy state and forcefully deletes the unresponsive VM.
 The MIG then automatically provisions a brand new VM using the exact specifications defined in the attached instance template.
 Once the newly created VM boots up and successfully passes its own health checks, the load balancer resumes sending it user traffic, restoring the group to full capacity without manual intervention.

 3. Your company is deploying a mission-critical payment processing API.
 The architecture review board has rejected your proposal to use a zonal Managed Instance Group (MIG) in us-central1-a.
 Why is a regional MIG a strictly better choice for this architecture?